vcfxb/wright-lang/docs/src/Forward.md

 to powerful mathematical simulations to massive data driven analytics.

 The main issue with programming languages today is that sacrifices are always made when choosing one.
-Pick C or C++ and despite their considerable and impressive speeds, they lack in ease of use and expressiveness.
+Pick C or C++ and, despite their considerable and impressive speeds, they lack in ease of use and expressiveness.
 It would be considerably difficult to write something best written in Python in C.
 Conversely, some languages, despite significant versatility, and ease of use